null

 Artist Profile

-Born: 1959
+Born:

-Language Group: Anmatyerre
+Language Group:

-Medium: Acrylic on Canvas and linen, Wood Sculpture
+Acrylic on Canvas and Linen, Wood Carving

 Josie's mother, renowned artist Polly Ngale, sisters and aunties are all Utopia artists and the years spent watching them provided inspiration to her.
 Like most members of her community, Josie speaks little English but is very enthusiastic about painting and sees it as a means of language and expression of her stories and culture.